-When participation exceeds 80% of the limits described above, ERCOT shall review with the ADER Task Force any reliability concerns with potential increases in the ERCOT Pilot Project participation limits.
+When participation exceeds 80% of the limits described above, including the limit on a QSE’s ability to register more than 20% of the system-wide cap, ERCOT shall review with the ADER Task Force any reliability concerns with potential increases in the ERCOT Pilot Project participation limits.
 ERCOT may increase any of the imposed participation limits, at its sole discretion and in consultation with the ADER Task Force, after evaluating performance during the Pilot Project.
 Such increases will not be considered amendments to this Governing Document, and therefore will not require approval by the ERCOT Board.

-There may be other limitations on ADERs to be established by DSPs due to reliability concerns that will also be evaluated and addressed as the ADERs details are submitted to DSPs for their acknowledgement.
+There may be other limitations on ADERs to be established by DSPs due to reliability concerns that will also be evaluated and addressed as the ADERs details are submitted to DSPs for their acknowledgment.

 Exceptions to ERCOT Rules

-As in the first phase of the Pilot Project, during the second phase of this Pilot Project, ADERs will be treated as ALRs for all purposes under the Protocols and will register and participate under the existing ALR participation model.
+During the third phase of this Pilot Project, ADERs will have the option to participate as ALRs or NCLRs and will be treated as ALRs or NCLRs respectively for all purposes under the Protocols..

-ADERs must be registered and participate as ALRs except as follows:
+ADERs opting to register as an ALR must participate as ALRs except as follows:

 An ADER is allowed to have Premises that can inject energy into the distribution system, and an ADER may provide a net injection on an aggregated basis.
 A net injection from an ADER in response to an ERCOT Dispatch Instruction will be considered Demand response under the Protocols and other ERCOT rules.
-Any Premise with the potential to export energy beyond its Premise meter must have the correct meter profile code set, for meters in service territories where that is applicable, such that both the import and export channels of its Premise meter are provided to ERCOT.
+Any Premise with the potential to export energy beyond its Premise meter must have the correct load profile ID set, for meters in service territories where that is applicable, such that both the import and export channels of its Premise meter are provided to ERCOT.

 ADER withdrawal telemetry values must represent the sum of the consumption and export of each of the member Premises or devices plus any necessary MW offsets, as described in this Governing Document.
 Maximum Power Consumption and Low Power Consumption values must be modified to accommodate ADERs, as further provided in this Governing Document.
 An ADER using device-level telemetry must comply with the validation process for device-level telemetry provided in this document instead of existing validation rules.